maikelroennau/credit_card_scoring/README.md

 #### **`/update_model`**

 This service allows the current model to be replaced by another one without the need or restarting the server.
-The server expects to receive the model name (all models should be inside the `trained_models` directory therefore the prefix path is not necessary):
+The server expects to receive the model name (all models should be inside the `model_dir` directory therefore the prefix path is not necessary):

 Example input:
 ```